huckbit/pdbops/README.md

 Script to automate the database import on mySql / MariaDB.

 The script performs the following actions:
-1. dump of the current database
+1. backup dump (current database)
-2. drop of the current database
+2. drop (current database)
-3. creation of the new database with the same name
+3. new database creation (using the same name)
-4. import of the selected (new) dump
+4. selected database (new) dump import

 ### Setup